BestTimesToVisit.com Logo

 safety

-Stockholm is generally a very safe city, but like any major capital, be aware of your surroundings, especially in crowded tourist areas like Gamla Stan or on public transport during peak hours.
-Pickpocketing can occur, so keep your valuables secure and out of sight.
+Stockholm is incredibly safe, but like any major city, be aware of your surroundings.
+Pickpocketing can occur in crowded tourist areas like Gamla Stan or on busy public transport during peak hours.
+Keep your valuables secure and out of sight.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.